 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel between Frankfurt am Main, Germany and Amsterdam, Netherlands by train is: Partially open.
+Travel by train between Frankfurt am Main, Germany and Amsterdam, Netherlands is: Unrestricted.

-The information above was last checked on 12/1/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Amsterdam from Frankfurt am Main before traveling.
+The above information was last checked on 11/17/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Frankfurt am Main to Amsterdam closer to your date of departure here

 Requirements for reentering: